-aa. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl);
+aa. study quide: the digital quide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl);

 bb. teaching period: half a semester;

 cc. the university: Delft University of Technology;

 dd track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act;